In this article, I’ll be sharing the importance of linking back to the question asked during examinations & how you can apply this technique.

 As such, the above answer is incomplete & this would cost them to lose marks unnecessarily.

 In order to achieve the full marks for this question, your child needs to have these in his/her answer:

 Some of the kinetic energy was converted to heat and sound energy to overcome air resistance, thus lesser kinetic energy in the pendulum bob will be converted back into gravitational potential energy.
 As a result, the bob will reach a lower height at position C.

-When your child answers in this manner, he/she would have applied the template answer accurately and linked his/her answer to the question asked effectively.
+When your child answers in such a manner, he/she would have applied the template answer accurately and linked his/her answer to the question asked effectively.

-Only then would he/she be awarded the full marks for this question 🙂
+Only then will he/she be awarded the full marks for this question 🙂

 Lim Zi Ai